BabaMaajid/Machine-Learning-Algorithms/docker_tutorials.md

 # Docker CLI
 - The docker Command-line Interface(CLI) is a powerful tool for interacting with Docker Engine and Managing containers.
 - Docker CLI provides a wide range of commands to build, run, mange and troublehoot containers effectively.
+# Docker Registry
+ - Docker images are stored in a centralised repository called the Docker Registry
+ - The Docker Registry serves as a distribution hub for sharing and sccesing Docker images.

 ![](1-83.png)